01mf02/jaq/jaq-formats/README.md

 jaq reads data adhering to the [XML 1.0](https://www.w3.org/TR/xml/) standard.
 However, it treats only XML data encoded as UTF-8.

-jaq cannot directly read HTML files --- you can use tools such as [html2xhtml](https://github.com/jfisteus/html2xhtml) to convert HTML to XHTML.
+jaq can read XHTML files, but it cannot directly read HTML files.
+You can use tools such as [html2xhtml](https://github.com/jfisteus/html2xhtml) to convert HTML to XHTML.

+Mappings between XML to JSON generally have to make a compromise between "friendliness" and round-tripping;
+see "[Experiences with JSON and XML Transformations]".
+Here, "friendliness" means that JSON generated from XML has a flat structure, making it easy to consume it.
+Stefan Goessner gives a nice discussion of different "friendly" mappings in "[Converting Between XML and JSON]".
+The take-away message is: "Friendly" mappings lose information.
+For that reason, jaq does not use a "friendly" mapping, but rather a mapping that preserves XML information perfectly, making it suitable for round-tripping.

+[Experiences with JSON and XML Transformations]: https://www.w3.org/2011/10/integration-workshop/p/XML_JSON_mapping_paper.pdf
+[Converting Between XML and JSON]: https://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html

 As an example, consider the following input: